microsoft/vscode-cmake-tools/docs/configuration.md

 file (e.g. when the current target is `all`) If you want to specify multiple targets, you can by separating them with a semi-colon.
 For instance: `"libA;libB;someExe"`.
 This can be useful when working in projects with one or more lib and the using executable, but be carefull: include paths and defines of all the targets will be merged, so intellisense might have some troubles if you have conflicting defines / include paths.
+The following target names can also be used:
+  - \_\_merge__: this will tell CMake tools to merge all include paths and defines of all targets
+  - \_\_first__: this will tell CMake tools to use the first valid target
 - ``cmake.cpptools.intelliSenseMode`` for the `intelliSenseMode` field in `c_cpp_properties.json`
 - ``cmake.cpptools.limitSymbolsToIncludedHeaders`` for the `limitSymbolsToIncludedHeaders` field in `c_cpp_properties.json`
 - ``cmake.cpptools.databaseFilename`` for the `databaseFilename` field in `c_cpp_properties.json`